rdehenne/track-remote-appfilter/README.md

 on:
   schedule:
-    - cron: '37 15 * * *' # Triggers once a day at 3:37PM GMT, see https://crontab.guru/ for help
+    - cron: '37 15 * * *' # Triggers once a day at 3:37PM GMT on the default branch, see https://crontab.guru/ for help

 jobs:
   track-remote-appfilter: